Finding Joy in Simplicity

 There exists within each of us a natural state of simple and open awareness in which we feel happy, light, and at peace.
+Finding joy in simplicity.

 In contrast, the state of suffering or unhappiness is complicated.
 Complications take many forms, including an imbalanced lifestyle, toxic relationships, hidden emotional debts, resistance, indecision, addictions, and negative conditioned beliefs.